mt2ho/mt2ho_sidequest_W1/README.md

 This project's purpose is to show that we can publish our code onto a live website from VS code.

-The website is a screen for the game "is this seat taken?" inspired fromt he gameplay in our class
+The website is a screen for the game "is this seat taken?" inspired from the gameplay in our class.
+It includes a purple background and the title of the game.

 ---